ArkadiusN/Experimental-Performance-Evaluation-of-DDS/README.md

 However, it's important to note that comparing results is not straightforward, even with the introduction of newly defined scales and values.
 Several factors influence these metrics, including software, hardware, methodologies, configuration setups, choices of what to measure, and customization of tests by middleware vendors.

 An efficient approach to achieving a meaningful and truthful comparison is to maintain a consistent testing environment and establish a global standard for testing.
 Such a standard would outline all the details of middleware testing.
-Until such action happens, the implication is such that the CoreDX and Vortex OpenSplice DDS have switch providers from Netgear and Dell, and they do not match versions of the Linux operating system for their tests, where one is "Linux 3.8.13-rt14.20.el6rt.x86_64" and the other "Linux 2.6 x86" [(ADLINK IST, 2021)](https://www.adlinktech.com/en/vortex-opensplice-performance).
+Until such action happens, the implication is such that the CoreDX and Vortex OpenSplice DDS have switch providers from Netgear and Dell, and they do not match versions of the Linux operating system for their tests, where one is $\color{white}{Linux \ 3.8.13-rt14.20.el6rt.x86 \ 64}$ and the other $\color{white}{Linux \ 2.6 \ x86}$ [(ADLINK IST, 2021)](https://www.adlinktech.com/en/vortex-opensplice-performance).

 #### 2.4.3 Benchmarking applications
 In 2020, [Howard Wang (Community Real-Time Innovations, 2020)](https://community.rti.com/forum-topic/there-benchmarking-tool-tests-performance-multiple-dds-products-well-rti) discussed the availability of benchmarking applications in his company for testing alternative solutions.
 Depending on the technology chosen, there are likely testing applications available for measuring latency and throughput, and these may be subject to expansion or modification.
 During the discussion, several third-party methods for measurement were outlined, along with mentions of company-specific software.
 However, a significant challenge is that only a few entities provide access to the complete source code, and even fewer offer documentation for enhancements, including tutorials or detailed documentation.
 Occasionally, you may come across a DDS benchmark that is outdated and no longer under development.